lawgeenoo/Arduino-/README.md

 https://www.youtube.com/watch?v=6CSMxv1Jfg0

 An ultrasonic sensor(HC-SR04) hooked to an UNO clone, fitted to a toy car.
 I have used the HC-SR04 library to simplify things.
+Used a simple buzzer for beeping.
+The device is rigged to make different beeping patters at roughly 20, 10 cm, respectively continuous beep at 5 cm or less away from the obstacle.

 The code is: